W-David-Porter/acim/src/workbook/part-i/45-god-is-the-mind-with-which-i-think/index.md

 ³We will deny the world in favour of truth.
 ⁴We will not let the thoughts of the world hold us back.
 ⁵We will not let the beliefs of the world tell us that what God would have us do is impossible.
-⁶Instead, we will try to recognise that only what God would have us do is possible.
+⁶Instead, we will try to recognize that only what God would have us do is possible.

 5. We will also try to understand that only what God would have us do is what we want to do.